 Winter might have ice or snow on the cobblestone road which could be magical (and deadly) but spring and summer are probably the next best times behind fall.

-If you can catch it right after a rainstorm the colors tend to pop more on the cobblestone in bricks.
+If you can catch it right after a rainstorm the colors tend to pop more on the cobblestone and bricks.

 Are there other cobblestone roads nearby?

 You can also look for cobblestone roads or pathways nearby off Spruce Street, Louisburg Square, and Mount Vernon Street.
 And although not in Boston, Nantucket is also another destination to head to for cobblestone roads.